KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 different needs and timelines, so we use different approaches to performance reviews.

-1. Research Trainees (degree holders)
+1. Postbaccalaureate, Graduate, and Postdoctoral Trainees

     Research trainees include postbaccalaureate (postbacs), graduate
     students, and postdoctoral fellows.

-    **Frequency:** We conduct formal reviews at least annually, often coinciding with a trainees thesis committee meetings and/or annual [*Individual Development Plans*](#individual-development-plans).
+    **Frequency:** We conduct formal reviews at least annually, often coinciding with a trainee's thesis committee meeting or annual [*Individual Development Plan*](#individual-development-plans) review.
 This is adjusted for each trainee based on their Mentoring Agreement.

     **Format:** Reviews will involve a discussion based on your IDP goals, progress made, and any areas requiring further development.
     We may also include program-specific review forms, depending on departmental requirements.
-Prior to scheduling committee meetings, all trainees will have a one-on-one specific to reviewing progress and professional development.
+Prior to scheduling committee meetings, all trainees will have a one-on-one meeting dedicated to reviewing progress and professional development.

     **Criteria:** Reviews will focus on research progress, publication